How to train for the Everest Base Camp Trek

 Increase Intensity

-As you get better at the activity, here are suggestions on extending your stretching from thirty minutes to forty-five minutes or adding other, more relaxing challenges to stretch your flexibility even more.
+As you get better at the activity, here are suggestions for extending your stretching from 30 minutes to 45 minutes or for adding other, more relaxing challenges to stretch your flexibility further

 Explore New Techniques

-Explore more challenging yoga asanas or deeper stretches that will cater to your physique and improve its flexibility.
+Explore more challenging yoga asanas or deeper stretches that suit your physique and improve your flexibility.

 Active Recovery Days